Questions we get asked a lot

-Rent is based on your age, and doesn’t change based on your income.
-If you’re under 22 – rent is $135 per week for a studio.
-If you’re 22 and over, it’s just $150 per week, and your bills are included in your rent.
-If you’re working you can move into a penthouse, our largest apartments, for an additional $35 per week.
+Regardless of your age, rent is $175 per week for a studio, and your bills are included in your rent.
+If you’re working you can move into a penthouse, our largest apartments, for an additional $21 per week.

-Young parents will pay $230 per week, for a one-bedroom apartment.
+Young parents will pay $224 per week for a studio, and $233 for a penthouse apartment.

 How many apartments are there?